FaithLens: Detecting and Explaining Faithfulness Hallucination: Human Evaluation Details

 \section{Human Evaluation Details}

-Evaluating free-from content from LLMs remains challenging.
-Thus, we conduct a pairwise human evaluation on the 120 samples from 12 different datasets used in our evaluation.
+Evaluating free-form content from LLMs remains challenging.
+Thus, we conduct a pairwise human evaluation on the 120 samples from 12 different datasets (10 per dataset) used in our evaluation.
+The order of examples and model outputs was randomized to avoid presentation bias.
 We assess these samples across three dimensions: readability, helpfulness, and informativeness.
 For each comparison, three options are given (FaithLens Wins, Tie, and GPT-4o Wins), and the majority voting determines the final result.
 The participants follow the principles in Figure \ref{fig:prompt_human_eval} to make the decision.
 We invite three participants pursuing bachelor's or master's degrees to compare the explanations generated by the models.
 Before participants begin to make judgments, we describe the principles of our design in detail and ensure that each participant correctly understands the principles.
-If the final result can not be determined by majority voting, we will hold a discussion among the participants and vote on the result again.
+If the final result cannot be determined by majority voting, we will hold a discussion among the participants and vote on the result again.
 We compare two models during the evaluation, including FaithLens as our method and GPT-4o as the advanced model.